 Ecolab's Five-Year Global Reduction Goals

-In 2014, we will launch more aggressive sustainability targets in line with our 2020 business strategy, setting a long-term path toward significant operational improvements.
-We're proud of the improvements we have made in the past year and are excited to embark on an intentional path that will further our leadership as a responsible global enterprise.
+After making great progress on these goals in 2013, we announced a set of more aggressive goals to achieve a 10 percent reduction in greenhouse gas (GHG) emissions, a 20 percent reduction in water use and a 25 percent reduction in wastewater discharge and solid waste, measured by 2017 on an intensity per million dollars in sales basis.
+These aggressive sustainability targets aligned to our broader corporate 2020 business strategy which set a long-term path toward significant operational improvements.
+We're proud of the improvements we have made to date, and we're excited to embark on an intentional path that will further our leadership as a responsible global enterprise.

 Our Environmental Performance